2020 LI Arts Grants Guidelines

 Supporting artist’s in the creation of new work with exceptional community engagement in the creative process.

 Supporting accessible arts projects that enhance the cultural climate in our neighborhoods and communities.

 Supporting the role the arts play in engaging K-12 public school students and lifelong learners through sequential, hands-on art instruction for rich artistic learning experiences.

-HAC has refocused its arts education funding to now support activities that take place in community-based settings such as after-school programs, senior centers, and community centers.
-K-12 In-School projects are still supported in this category.
+Since 2017, DEC has broadened its arts education funding to support activities that take place in community-based settings, such as after-school programs, senior centers, and community centers.
+K-12 in-school projects are still supported through this category.